ucb-stat133/stat133-fall-2017/syllabus/policies.md

 progress with the course.
 - If you collaborate with other students when working on a HW assignment, please include the names of those students in your submission.
 - You must write your own answers (using your own words).
 Copy and plagiarism will not be tolerated (see _Academic Honesty_ policy).
+- Learning programming is frustrating, but it can be fun.

 ### Exams